badgerlocke/call-out/README.md

 # About

 Call Out is a web application to improve the safety of outdoor enthusiasts.
 The term "call out" comes from the caving community, where cavers contact others once they've returned to the surface.
 The call out time is at least several hours, if not more, after their expected return time.
 Caves are unpredictable and dangerous.
 A group that misses their call out time is likely to need to be rescued.
-This app is aimed at automating the process by messaging your emergency contacts if you don't checkin by your call out time.
+This app is aimed at automating the process by messaging your emergency contacts if you don't check in by your call out time.
 It can be used for any activity: backpacking, hiking, caving, travelling, etc.

 Try it out here:
 https://call-out-production.up.railway.app/